jtleek/rpackages/README.md

 Creating your package
 ---------------------

-1. Run this code to create your package
+1. Run this code from R to create your package.
+It will create a directory called _packagename_ and put some stuff in it (more on this stuff in a second).

 ```S
 ## Load the libraries